Market

 Hindoostan Mills Limited (“the Company”), which comprise

-Statement of Cash Flows and the Statement of Changes in Equity
+the Statement of Cash Flows and the Statement of Changes

-for the year then ended, and notes to the financial statements
+in Equity for the year then ended, and notes to the financial

-including a summary of significant accounting policies and
+statements including a summary of material accounting policies

 In our opinion and to the best of our information and according